Don’t have an account?

 Red cells are used for the treatment of clinically significant anaemia with symptomatic deficit of oxygen carrying capacity.

-Red cell transfusion should not be dictated by a haemoglobin 'trigger' alone, but should be based on assessment of the patient’s clinical status.
-Many studies have found restrictive transfusion practice to be equal or superior to liberal transfusion practices.
+Decision to transfuse should not be dictated by a haemoglobin 'trigger' alone, but should be based on assessment of the patient’s clinical status and individual patient factors including:

 Our prescribing red cells table provides guidance for transfusion based on the patient’s condition and haemoglobin level.
 It’s based on the National Blood Authority’s Patient Blood Management Guidelines.